Austin Peay will return to pre-COVID class formats this summer, plans to be face-to-face this fall

 With all sports playing this spring, the University is already showing signs of getting back to normal.
 Students have made clear that they want traditional college experiences and face-to-face learning.

-“We have proven we can hold these events in a safe manor for our campus and local community,” said APSU President Michael Licari.
+“We have proven we can hold these events in a safe manner for our campus and local community,” said APSU President Michael Licari.
 “There are mountains of data that show students do much better if they have engaging campus activities in class and on campus.

 “Having just arrived, I’ve been impressed at the University’s COVID efforts,” he added.
 “The campus community has done a fantastic job working toward restoring those aspects to campus, and I look forward to a traditional campus experience for our students this fall.”